jpgordon00/PlayFabUnityUpdater/README.md

 ![CurrentVersion in title data](https://i.gyazo.com/bac0068a2f19ec4e06296136d0681803.png)
 ![Files for versions in File Management](https://i.gyazo.com/32642f0fe8e07a7c0675046e4bdf3db1.png)

-## Future improvements and remarks.
+## Future improvements.
-- This updater fails gracefully.
-> The Cloudscript Functions return errors in the case of inproper setup (for example not finding a correct version).

-> The client invokes error callbacks and sets (optionally) low timeout times for the download.
 - UpdateHandler.cs by default can recursively re-invoke the PollUpdaterContent function.
 While this was done because newly created accounts don't always update PlayFab data quickly enough for PollUpdaterContent to be succesful, I would like to expand on this system.
 It is not flexible in handling a multitude of errors.
 - The updater does not support large files.
 Since files are never left partially downloaded, exteremely large files would be lost if a download interuption existed at any point during the download.
 > A solution would be to break down large files into smaller chunks.
 This would mean download progress would not be lost in case of an interuption.
+- Files can be loaded into memory straight from a FileManifest object.

+## Remarks.
+- This updater fails gracefully.
+> The Cloudscript Functions return errors in the case of inproper setup (for example not finding a correct version).

+> The client invokes error callbacks and sets (optionally) low timeout times for the download.
+- This updater is efficient in that it only downloads missing files and can support massive amounts of files.